 Dr. Hays is licensed as a psychologist in the state of New Hampshire and the province of Ontario.
 She is a Fellow of the American Psychological Association (Division of Exercise & Sport Psychology, Division of Psychotherapy, and the Division of Independent Practice, and a Fellow and Certified Consultant of the Association for Applied Sport Psychology.
 She is a member of the Ontario Psychological Association and the Canadian Psychological Association.
 She is Certified in EMDR and is a member of EMDRIA.
 Dr. Hays is listed in the U.S. Olympic Committee Sport Psychology Registry.
 She founded the Toronto Marathon Psyching Team and currently serves as Co-Director.

 Active in state, provincial, and national psychology and sport psychology governance, Dr. Hays has represented the state of New Hampshire, the province of Ontario, and the Division of Exercise and Sport Psychology on APA's Council of Representatives.
 She is past-Chair of the international Sport Psychology Council and is Past-President of APA's Division of Exercise & Sport Psychology.
-In 2004, she received the Bruce Ogilvie Award for Professional Practice from APA’s Division of Exercise and Sport Psychology.
+She received the Bruce Ogilvie Award for Professional Practice from APA’s Division of Exercise and Sport Psychology and the Distinguished Professional Practice Award of the Association for Applied Sport Psychology.
+On APA’s Publications & Communications Board, she serves as Chair-Elect.